fluo-projects/interactive_gnn_shedding/README.md

 This repo contains a Pygame-opengl framework for a interactive graph neural network (GNN) simulation of vortex shedding around a cylinder.
 This work is heavily inspired by Hernández, Badías, Chinesta and Cueto in their Thermodynamics-informed graph neural networks (TIGNN) paper ([link to github](https://github.com/quercushernandez/ThermodynamicsGNN/tree/main)) as well as earlier work in Mesh Graph Nets (MGN) by Pfaff, Fortunato, Sanchez-Gonzalez, and Battaglia ([link to github](https://github.com/google-deepmind/deepmind-research/tree/master/meshgraphnets)).
 For more information about the models, check the credit section for the respective papers.

 GNN initially captured my attention due to their highly adaptable structure which allows for finer meshes in regions of importance over more traditional image convolutional based approaches.
 This is of particular usefulness in fluid applications where much of a mesh may have large regions of bulk flow which do not spatially vary signifcantly (which would allow for coarser meshes) but are still nonetheless important to the broader development of local behaviors of interest.
 Additionally, these types of models naturally lend themselves to adaptive mesh refinement for efficient fluid simulations in more complex fluid simulations (combustion, hypersonics, etc).
-After reading the papers above, I wanted to create a interactive build of the GNN models with on line simulations to demonstrate this adapativeness and capabilities in a interactive way.
+After reading the papers above, I wanted to create a build of the GNN models with on line simulations to demonstrate this adapativeness and capabilities in an interactive way.
 However, both of the above papers had gaps in the generation of the meshes and handling of boundary conditions for vortex shedding, so I developed customized models to also generate boundary conditions and new meshes.
 More information is available in later sections of this readme on the customized models.

-It should be noted that non of these models are meant to be a actual prediction of flow behavior and is more of a proof of concept and demonstration of what is possible with current GNN models.
+It should be noted that these models are not meant to be a actual predictions of flow behavior and is more of a proof of concept and demonstration of what is possible with current GNN models.
 Morever, the models are somewhat sensitive to the underlying mesh and ocassionally give different results under the same boundary conditions.

 # Components of Repository